area4lib/area4/docs/installing.rst

     area4

 .. warning:: You must have prior knowledge with using a requirements file to take this path.
 If not, search how to use a requirements file for Python dependencies.

-.. warning:: We suggest you don't use Pipfile to manage dependencies as it is still in development.